jcbnlsn/KeyboardEventsPlugin/README.md

 ### **Gotchas**
 * When using the moveView feature you need to dismiss the keyboard when suspending the application.

-* You need to set spell checking and auto-correction **after** creating your text boxes.
+* You need to set spell checking and auto-correction **AFTER** creating your text boxes.

 * When calling keyboardEvents.setSpellCheckingType or keyboardEvents.setAutocorrectionType the type will be set on all instances of the text boxes in your app.